will-aleyegn/vibrating_motor_and_accelerometer/README.md

 # Vibrating Motor and MPU6050 Accelerometer Setup

+the three scripts are
+ - reading the accelerometer for 60s and saving to csv
+ - reading the accelerometer for 5s > turning on the motor > reading the accelerometer for an additional 5s and saving to csv
+ - script to plot the saved data

 ## Hardware Components
 - Raspberry Pi (with GPIO pins)
 - MPU6050 Accelerometer/Gyroscope module